Contents

 Synopsis

 Rubella (German measles) is caused by the rubella virus, which is an RNA virus in the Togaviridae family.
 Transmission is through the respiratory route.
 Its incubation period is 14-21 days.
 A prodrome of irritability, malaise, mild conjunctivitis, headache, fever, adenopathy, and minimal respiratory symptoms may appear 1-7 days prior to the cutaneous eruption.
-An exanthematous eruption starting on the face and spreading caudally then typically appears.
+An exanthematous eruption starts on the face, spreads caudally, becomes generalized in 24 hours, and then typically disappears within 3 days.
+The palms and soles are typically, but not always, spared.
 This rash may be absent in as many as 25% of cases.

 Infection in the United States is rare, owing to widespread vaccination.
 There is a higher incidence in confined populations such as military bases and schools.
 The disease is more common in the spring and summer.
 Arthralgias and mild arthritis, splenomegaly, thrombocytopenia, and testicular pain are sometimes seen.
 Encephalitis occurs in 1 out of 6000 cases.
 Pain on lateral or upward eye movement is common in this disorder.
 Thrombocytopenic purpura is also a rare complication.